tschaub/suite/docs/gettingstarted/source/recipes.rst

 Recipe Book
 ===========

 The OpenGeo Suite includes an application called the **Recipe Book**, which contains code examples (or "recipes") for building applications using the OpenGeo Suite.
-The Recipe Book can be launched from teh :ref:`dashboard`.
+The Recipe Book can be launched from the :ref:`dashboard`.

 .. figure:: img/recipebook.png
    :align: center